Pasco, Washington Therapists

 - Education: There is a wide disparity between the percentage of people in Pasco age 25 or more who hold a high school diploma or higher (73.5%) and the percentage of people age 25 or more who hold a bachelor’s degree (17.3%).
 Most students graduating from Columbia Basin College, Pasco’s sole institution of higher learning, are white, even though the largest segment of the city’s population is Hispanic.
 The relative lack of education may affect the ability to secure well-paying jobs and obtain health coverage.

 - Poverty: Approximately 16.9 percent of the population of Pasco live in poverty.
 This is higher than the national rate of 14%.
 Approximately 43% of the Hispanic population of Pasco lives in poverty, which is significant as the demographic also makes up the largest segment of the population.
 Financial difficulties can lead to stress-related disorders as people struggle to make ends meet and can also put strain on marriages, potentially leading to couples divorcing or separating.

 - Alcohol and Drug Use: Statewide, the statistics on Washington adults who abuse alcohol are comparable to those for the U.S. as a whole.
 The statistics on adolescents, however, show Washington teens abusing alcohol and drugs more than their counterparts across the nation.
 At the county level, the number of residents engaging in excessive drinking is relatively high.

 Franklin County and nearby Benton County together comprise a public health district.
 The Benton-Franklin Community Health Alliance has conducted health assessments and community improvement plans for approximately the last seven years showing that mental illness impacts other aspects of community health such as education and public safety.
-In response, the Alliance has set goals to improve the behavioral health system by increasing access, the number of mental health professionals, and providing behavioral health first aid training classes.
+In response, the Alliance has set goals to improve the behavioral health system by increasing access, to the number of mental health professionals, and providing behavioral health first aid training classes.